shivangshukla7020/EventBookingAPIs/readme.md

 ## Environment Variables

-To run this project, you will need to set the following environment variables.
-You can do this by creating a `.env` file in the root directory of the project (consider .env.sample) and add the variables given below:
+Before running make sure to set up this .env file in your root project directory, consider the file '.env.sample' having all the feilds listed below:

 ```env
 PORT=3000